John Collinges

-John Collinges (1623–1690) was an English Presbyterian theologian, and prolific writer.
+John Collinges (1624–1691) was an English Presbyterian theologian, and prolific writer.
 He lived and worked in Norwich for more than forty years where he played a major role in reviving and administering the City Library.
 He was one of the representatives of the Presbyterians in the Savoy Conference, but was later forced to resign his livings.
+Frances Hobart became his patron and he became her personal chaplain.
+He delivered services in a chapel she created in her Norwich home.

 Life

 He was the son of Edward Collinges, M. A., born at Boxted, Essex, and educated to 16 at the grammar school of Dedham, where he came under the influence of Matthew Newcomen.
 His father died when he was fifteen, but he was sent as a sizar to Emmanuel College, Cambridge.
 He matriculated in 1639; graduated B.A.
 1643, M.A.
 1646, B.D.
 1653 and D.D.
 1658.

 By age about 22 he had become a preacher, living in the family of Isaac Wyncoll of Bures, Essex, whose eldest daughter he married.
 A letter dated 24 October 1683 to Sir Henry Hobart, refers to him having an adult son, but his name and dates are not known.

+In September 1646 he met the religious Lady Frances Hobart and Sir John Hobart and he became their chaplain.
+He created a schedule for them that included studying scripture twice a day and prayers three times a day.
+In addition there was study of the catechism and sermons.
+Sir John was an MP but ill health obliged him to return home to Norwich and Collinges accepted their invitation to join them.

-In September 1646, he was invited by Sir John Hobart to join his household, in Norwich.
-After Sir John Hobart's death in 1647, part of the house was converted into a chapel by his widow, and here for sixteen years, till the passing of the act restraining religious meetings, Collinges lectured on weekdays, and repeated his public discourses on Sunday nights.
+After Sir John Hobart's death in 1647, part of her house in Norwich was converted into a chapel by his widow, and here for sixteen years, till the passing of the act restraining religious meetings, Collinges lectured on weekdays, and repeated his public discourses on Sunday nights.
 In 1653 he took the place of Harding, the ejected vicar of St. Stephen's parish, which he held without institution till the Restoration compelled him to resign it.